 Why this is a hot job: Guiding all aspects of campaign strategy from ideation to execution, Campaign Managers are relied on for their sound knowledge of marketing, channel selection and the creative process—factors that are gaining in importance daily.

 Content Strategists have key responsibilities in the new era of growth marketing and SEO emphasis.
 They collaborate with the creative team to devise creative content, and oversee the writing of clear and persuasive communications for a seemingly unending variety of deliverables—from emails and blogs to speeches and videos.
 These strategists also write, edit and proofread content to ensure optimized keyword usage, format, and overall messaging consistency.

-Why this is a hot job: At their best, words are powerful.
-Convincing.
-Promising.
-Distinguishing.
-Moving.
-More than any other aspect of a campaign, they can make marketing successful, setting the brand apart and encouraging customer loyalty.
-At their worst, and weakest, words can leave prospects totally unimpressed and mostly unread.
-Content Strategists always make sure that the best words prevail.
+Why this is a hot job: At their best, words are powerful, convincing, and moving.
+Perhaps more than any other aspect of a campaign, well-written content can set the brand apart and encourage customer loyalty.
+Yet at their weakest, words can leave prospects unimpressed.
+Content Strategists help ensure intentional, meaningful, and compelling writing.

 Digital Video Producer

 Video Producers collaborate with staff and clients to ideate original, thematic and appropriate concepts for digital video projects, weaving together message elements for effective storytelling.
 They manage the pulse of workflow to ensure finished projects are on time, within budget and of high quality.

 Why this is a hot job: Creative careers in video production are hot because video use continues to skyrocket.
 In fact, 81% of businesses are incorporating video into their marketing and digital plans, according to Cella research.